seqeralabs/gatk4-germline-snps-indels/README.md

 ```

 - We have used default parameters for each module, making it executable in a standalone manner.
-In the  `modules/gatk/paired_fastq_to_unmapped_bam/paired_fastq_to_unmapped_bam.nf`, the default parameters have been initialized with default values.
+In the  `modules/gatk/paired_fastq_to_unmapped_bam/paired_fastq_to_unmapped_bam.nf`, the parameters have been initialized with default values.

 ```
 params.gatk_path = "/gatk/gatk"